HumeHouse/privateindexer-client/README.md

 It scans your local media library, creates torrents, and communicates with the PrivateIndexer server.
 There is also a built-in torrent client that will automatically start seeding all your media for you.
 The build-in torrent client also provides qBittorrent-compatible API endpoints for usage with the *arr suite apps.
-You can view a basic dashboard by visiting `http://container-ip:80/dashboard` from a browser.
+You can view a basic dashboard by visiting `http://hostname:8080/dashboard` from a browser if you use the example.

 ---

 ## Building

-Simply run the following command in the directory with the `Dockerfile` and your image will be built
+Clone this repository and simply run the following command in the directory with the `Dockerfile` and your image will be built

 ```bash
 docker compose build
 ```

-You can also use the hosted pre-built image on at `ghcr.io/humehouse/privateindexer-client:latest` (See [Releases](https://github.com/HumeHouse/privateindexer-client/releases) for all tags)
+You can also use the hosted pre-built image on at `ghcr.io/humehouse/privateindexer-client:latest` (See [GitHub](https://github.com/HumeHouse/privateindexer-client/tags) for all version tags)

 ---

-## Quick Start
+## Quick Start (using Docker)

-### 1. Modify the `docker-compose.yml`

-Use the provided `docker-compose.yml` and adjust paths and environment variables to match your setup.
+### Use the provided `docker-compose.yml` and adjust paths and environment variables to match your setup.

-### 2. Configure Environment Variables
+### 1. Configure Environment Variables

 | Variable              | Default Value     | Description                                                                                                                            | Example              |
 |-----------------------|-------------------|----------------------------------------------------------------------------------------------------------------------------------------|----------------------|